pwong-it/P1---TicTacToe/README.md

 ## :sunglasses: Lessons learnt
 1.  `explorer.exe .` - To find where my sei folder is located on my computer.
 I needed this to place saved images into the project images folder.
 2. Use the browser console more - I was coding in VSC and then testing it.
 I would then check the elements and console.
 What I should be doing more of is typing into the console as there is instant feedback on what is actually happening.
 By doing this, I was able to grasp the concepts and understand the DOM a lot better.
+3. Tried looking how to caption images using Markdown on github.
+But not really anything particularly in-built.

 ## :white_check_mark: Future features
 Cool things I would add if I can keep working on this